Brexit News: Royal Assent As Kate Middleton And Prince William To ‘Charm’ Paris

 The Brexit news of Queen Elizabeth’s royal assent to the legislation means that Brexit negotiations will soon begin.
-CNN explains that in England, legislation must be approved by the monarch after passing the House of Commons and House of Lords.
+CNN explains that, in England, legislation must be approved by the monarch after passing the House of Commons and House of Lords.
 The Queen’s approval is properly referred to as royal assent.

 HM The Queen gives BREXIT Royal Assent.
 Thank you Your Majesty, your loyal citizens will now regain control for our grandchildren's destiny!